-Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Mobile Services API, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Understanding the Azure Mobile Services API, part of Building Windows Phone 8 Apps with Azure.

 …In this chapter, we're going to talk about using Windows store…apps and Windows Azure Mobile Services to store our data.…So, what we need to do first is to create a new Windows Azure Mobile Service.…And the way you do that for Windows Phone apps, is…that you have to use the Windows Azure portal here at manage.windowsazure.com.…You can do this with a trial version of…WIndows Azure or the paid version of Windows Azure.…But you can't do it inside Visual Studio for a…Windows Phone app.…So, we'll come down here, we've clicked on mobile services.…

 And, I'm going to click over here in the lower left hand corner and select New.…And, I want to create, so I'm going to go ahead and click Create right here.…And I'm going to go ahead and call this thing, green timers w4p2.…And I'm going to go ahead and use an existing…database and if you don't already have an existing database.…You'll have to create…one under sequel databases.…But I can't create another new sequel database.…So I'm going to use an existing one.…But when you do, it's important when you create a SQL database in…